vite-pwa/docs/guide/register-service-worker.md

 Or you can import any of the virtual modules exposed by the plugin.

+See [injectManifest strategy](/guide/development#injectmanifest-strategy) to get details on getting the right ServiceWorker URL for your development setup.

 ## Auto Registration

 If your application code base is not importing any of the virtual modules exposed by the plugin, the plugin will fallback to [Script Registration](/guide/register-service-worker#script-registration), otherwise, the imported virtual module will register the service worker for you.